About the Alumni Association Relationship

 The UVA Fund

-The Alumni Association serves as the Serpentine Society’s Fiscal Sponsor in order to support the activities of the University of Virginia and to provide a vehicle to accept and manage gifts on behalf of the University of Virginia.
-In this capacity, the UVa Fund of the Alumni Association receives grants, tax-deductible contributions, and bequests for the Serpentine Society’s use in carrying out its educational, charitable and social welfare services.
-It also provides management of the Society’s operating accounts and endowment funds.
+The Alumni Association serves as QVA’s Fiscal Sponsor in order to support the activities of the University of Virginia and to provide a vehicle to accept and manage gifts on behalf of the University of Virginia.
+In this capacity, the UVA Fund of the Alumni Association receives grants, tax-deductible contributions, and bequests for QVA’s use in carrying out its educational, charitable, and social welfare services.
+It also provides management of QVA’s operating accounts and endowment funds.

 Alumni Interest Groups

-These first AIGs developed in the 1990’s and included the Serpentine Society, the Ridley Scholarship Fund, the Bolivar Society, and AAPAAN, the Asian and Asian Pacific American Alumni Network, and the Raven Society.
+These first AIGs developed in the 1990’s and included the Serpentine Society, the Ridley Scholarship Fund, the Bolivar Network, and AAPAAN, the Asian and Asian Pacific American Alumni Network, and the Raven Society.

-Over the past decade, the Alumni Association’s leadership has evolved the program to include fraternity, sorority and athletics AIGs as well as Madison House, Glee Club, WUVA and the Cavalier Daily AIGs.
+Over the past decade, the Alumni Association’s leadership has evolved the program to include fraternity, sorority, and athletics AIGs as well as the Glee Club, and Cavalier Daily AIGs.

 Alumni connect through: